agusdhito/ai-fluency-test/README.md

 **Q: Will I be asked about model version numbers?**
 A: Unlikely.
 Focus on understanding capabilities and use cases rather than version numbers.

+**Q: Do I need to understand the math behind transformers?**
+A: No deep math required.
+Understand concepts like attention, not the equations.

+**Q: Will there be questions about training algorithms?**
+A: Possibly high-level questions (what is RLHF, what is Constitutional AI), but not implementation details.

 ---

 ## Appendix: Glossary

 **API (Application Programming Interface)**: Interface for software communication
+**Attention Mechanism**: How models focus on relevant parts of input
+**Autoregressive**: Predicting next token based on previous tokens
 **BERT**: Bidirectional Encoder Representations from Transformers
+**BPE (Byte-Pair Encoding)**: Tokenization algorithm
 **Chain-of-Thought**: Prompting technique encouraging step-by-step reasoning
+**Constitutional AI**: Anthropic's training approach using principles for self-critique
 **Context Window**: Maximum text an LLM can process at once
+**Decoder-Only**: Architecture that only generates (like GPT)
 **Embedding**: Numerical representation of text
 **Few-Shot Learning**: Learning from a few examples
 **Fine-Tuning**: Adapting a pre-trained model